Register your machine

 Sign up to My Dyson and register your machine for instant access to how-to guides, user manuals and more.
 You can also receive tailored machine support, direct to your inbox.

-Get up and running quickly with our step-by-step guide.
+Watch how to quickly get up and running with our step-by-step video guide.

-The Dyson Link app lets you control your robot - wherever you are.
-You can start cleaning, check your robot's progress or troubleshoot a problem.
+The Dyson Link app lets you control your air purifier heater – wherever you are.
+You can turn it on or off, adjust the settings, change modes or check air quality remotely.
 If you haven't already, download the app now for extra features and the latest updates.